What does it take to be an effective non-executive director, in the UK and internationally? An expert view with Frank Lewis

 Frank has experience being on the boards of companies based in Europe, Africa and Asia and in the context of companies looking to be AIM listed on the London Stock Exchange.
 No-doubt an increasingly important question, I asked Frank, in general terms, what considerations do you need to take into account when you are the non-executive director of an international company or company based abroad?

 Another fundamental issue can be language barriers.
-Frank deals with companies wanting to be listed on the London Stock Exchange, which therefore means some of their board speak English.
+Frank has dealt with companies wanting to be listed on the London Stock Exchange, which therefore means some of their board speak English.
 At least one or two of the board need to speak the same language as you, otherwise an interpreter is required which can make board meetings long and more challenging.

 The next question was: what elements do you think are particularly important to be effective in a NED role?
 In Frank’s opinion, the following elements are key: